 What are the Health Benefits?

 The Mediterranean diet is complete with lots of water and coupled with daily physical activity.
-Getting the most out of the Mediterranean diet relies on all foods combined and not only one.

 - Antioxidants: These are usually found in berries, like this strawberry banana smoothie or Greek yogurt fruit granola bowls.
+Enjoy blueberries, strawberries, blackberries, raspberries, and mulberries.

-The Mediterranean diet is more than a diet, it's a way of living.
+The Mediterranean diet is more than a diet.
+It's a way of living.
 Here are some tips for the Mediterranean diet:

 - Enjoy lots of seasonal vegetables within your meals and have fruits as dessert.